CubicZebra/informatics/docs/source/supplement/supp_a1.rst

 similarity as extracting pattern: for species recognition, using 20 groups of singular values and their vector pairs is sufficient, instead of the image itself.

+This illustration takes linear decomposition as example is not to make explanation for the algorithm self, is to express the idea that the informative thing of data is commonly underlying other spaces (just like k-space in :ref:`MR <MR>` image, the frequency domain in speech recognition, linear sub spaces in natural image).
+There is neither elixir for all diseases in this world, nor generic solution for all questions.
+A valid algorithm targeted as solution for certain scientific problem, should include the specific framework designed to process and interpret this key information according to the discipline characteristics, instead of introducing and integrating set of gorgeous things unreasonably.

 _`Correlation on high dimensional data`
 ---------------------------------------